Essential Compliance Glossary

 Access Control

 What is Access Control?
 Access control is a critical feature in software that regulates user access to sensitive information.
 It ensures that only authorized users have access to critical data, minimizing the risk of potential security breaches.
-Robust access control features in software can improve data security and protect an organization’s valuable information.
-Effective access control is...
+These features can improve data security and protect an organization’s valuable information.
+Effective control is crucial for maintaining...

 Affordable Care Act (ACA)